concourse/rfcs/024-generalized-resources/proposal.md

   InterfaceVersion string `json:"interface_version"`

   // An optional icon name to show to the user when viewing the resource.
+  //
+  // Icons must be namespaced by in order to explicitly reference an icon set
+  // supported by Concourse, e.g. 'mdi:' for Material Design Icons.
   Icon string `json:"icon,omitempty"`

   // The actions supported by the resource type.